 We all love a good story!
 Narratives weave together our lives.
 Come consider the history, value, & power of storytelling with English prof Dr. Jana Wesson-Martin.
 What is your story?
 How does your story answer God’s calling?
 What do others’ stories teach us about faith, and what can we learn from others’ stories?
 In searching for the answers to these questions, you may just find some exciting & beautiful chapters yet to be written in your life.

 Ever wonder what you want to do with your life?
 This FYSM Gateway course will lead you on a journey to discover your strengths, explore all the majors offered at HSU, & make connections for your future & career.
 Join Haley Carlson, HSU Student Success Specialist, as you learn more about yourself & come one step closer to choosing the right major for you at HSU! *Designed for students in the Exploring Majors LLC!

 Dr. Larry Fink

-Your camera phone-- or digital camera-- & a bit of curiosity are all you’ll need to join Dr. Larry Fink for an exploration of the physiology, psychology, & spirituality of the gifts of seeing & creativity.
+Your camera phone – or digital camera – and a bit of curiosity are all you’ll need to join Dr. Larry Fink for an exploration of the physiology, psychology, & spirituality of the gifts of seeing & creativity.
 You’ll be introduced to several styles of art photography & how to more fully appreciate them, & you’ll learn to use basic tools of composition as you create & share your own artistic images inspired by masters of the medium.
 Jump into college by learning how to look at the world & yourself in new ways!

 Dr. Joe McCormick and Mr. John McCormick